UN-OCHA/hid_app2/README.md

 You will need to add the environment variables to run the tests locally.

-* Ask Ops to share 'HID E2E test environment vars' with you on LastPass.
+* Ask Marina to share 'Test Accounts on FIS Platforms' Trello card with you.
 * Copy `e2e-tests/enviroment.example.js` to `environment.js`
-* Replace the file's content with the variables from LastPass
+* Manually copy the info from the Trello card into the environment file.
+This is a one-time setup.

 Finally, make sure you're running both containers (API/App) and they're both properly configured for local development.